brtl-fhc/lolxml-common/README.md

 </grammar>
 ```
-These are the most basic elements of a LolXML file:
+Here are the most basic elements of a LolXML file:

 - A grammar root element, which wraps the whole document.
 - A data element (empty at the moment, but required by the schema).